 top of page

-You can change the world of a Little by empowering them to reach their full potential And the best part is, it’s actually a lot of fun!
+You can change the world of a Little by empowering them to reach their full potential.
+And the best part is, it’s actually a lot of fun!
 You and your Little can share the kinds of activities you already like to do.
 Play sports together.
 Go on a hike.
 Read books.
 Eat a pizza with extra anchovies.
 Or just give some advice and inspiration.
 Whatever it is you enjoy, odds are you’ll enjoy it even more with your Little— and you'll be making a life-changing impact.
-Volunteering just a few hours a month with a child can impact their potential.
-Apply to be a Big today!

 COMMUNITY-BASED PROGRAM

-Each match is unique.
-Getting together doesn't require a special occasion or expensive activity, —just a few hours every week doing things the Little and Big already enjoy.
+Each match is unique and getting together doesn't require a special occasion or expensive activity, —just a few hours every week doing things the Little and Big already enjoy.

 It's life-changing

-Meeting with your little out in the community has the power to open their eyes to opportunities and interests they would have never thought they could possess.
-To pass on an empowering feeling such as this is sure to stick with your little forever, and you as well!
+Meeting with your little out in the community has the power to open their eyes to opportunities and interests they would have never thought they could possess and will stick with your little forever.

 SCHOOL-BASED PROGRAM